The West and Central Africa region has made impressive gains in recent decades, but still has a long way to go in terms of rural transformation.

 IFAD has been working for almost four decades to enhance rural output in the region.
-By the end of 2016, we were running 41 ongoing programmes in partnership with 23 governments in the region, and had invested a total of US$1.2 million.
+By the end of 2019, we were running 38 ongoing projects in 20 countries in the region, and had invested a total of US$1,639.3 million.

-Our current priorities are to strengthen the value chains that link producers and their organizations to markets and consumers, and to create a virtuous upward spiral by helping farmers to sell more and earn more, and to address the immediate challenges faced by small scale farmers to the COVID-19 pandemic.
+Our current priorities are to strengthen the value chains that link producers and their organizations to markets and consumers, create a virtuous upward spiral by helping farmers to sell more and earn more, and to address the immediate challenges faced by small scale farmers to the COVID-19 pandemic.